Succession planning helps ensure a smooth transition to new ownership

-Maynard's story is part of a 2017 CBC article that reports 92 per cent of farmers haven’t planned for their retirement.i That statistic is in line with the findings of a 2011 Canadian Federation of Independent Business poll, which revealed that just 10 per cent of small business owners have a succession plan.ii
+Maynard's story Opens a new website in a new window is part of a 2017 CBC article that reports 92 per cent of farmers haven’t planned for their retirement.i That statistic is in line with the findings of a 2011 Canadian Federation of Independent Business poll, which revealed that just 10 per cent of small business owners have a succession plan.ii

 An ownership change is one of the most important moments in your life as an entrepreneur.
 When the time comes, handing over the reins with a careful exit strategy can help you maintain the value of your business – and your legacy.iii